junhan/learnmachinelearning/docs/installation.md

    ```
    conda install -c anaconda tensorflow-gpu
    ```
-   it will install tensorflow-gpu, tensorflow-base and its dependency
+   it will install tensorflow-gpu, tensorflow-base and its dependency libraries.
 4. Test tensorflow installation and check tensorflow can pick up the nvidia graphic card
    ```
    # activate the env